amatarazzo777/gentoo-scripts/readme.md

 sh gentoo-1.sh<br>
 reboot<br>

-and after rebooting, add your user account using the <br>
+Remove the stick when rebooting.
+The linux terminal shall arise, login with the root password add your user account using the <br>

 'useradd -m -G users,wheel,audio -s /bin/bash larry' command.<br>